vaib-dev/Courses/7-scrum-master-role/README.md

 ## Chapter 1-Scrum

 Scrum is a framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.

+In this chapter we will deal with:

+    Contents
+    1. Scrum Framework
+    2. Scrum Team
+    3. Scrum Events